top of page

 I’ve been writing for years and have had two children’s novels published by Fremantle Press.
 In between writing, I’ve been a proofreader, barista, potato sorter, and bookshop clerk.
 For the final ten years of my public working life, I was a coordinator of community services for people with dementia, a personally moving and rewarding experience.

 I’m now retired, and my days are dedicated to sharing the joy and wisdom given freely to me by the wild but peaceful environment at Evergreen.
-We named it Evergreen because even in the middle of hot, dry Australian summers, the three acres of lawn growing in peat outside our house is always a brilliant green.
+We named it Evergreen because even in the middle of hot, dry Australian summers, the three acres of lawn growing in peat outside our house are always a brilliant green.

 Subscribe for weekly life messages from a wild garden, with interviews, reviews, quotes,